krishvisv/teamstudent/_posts/Foundation/F-projects/2025-09-16-snake-blog.md

 ## ❤️ Multiple Lives

 Players now start with **3 lives**, which appear on screen.
-Colliding with walls or self decreases a life instead of immediately ending the game:
+Colliding with walls or yourself decreases a life instead of immediately ending the game:

 ```
 let loseLife = function(){